apache/arrow-site/_posts/2022-10-19-arrow-flight-sql-jdbc.md

 ## Why use JDBC with Flight SQL?

-JDBC offers a row-oriented API which is at odds with Arrow's columnar structure.
+JDBC offers a row-oriented API, which is opposite of Arrow's columnar structure.
 However, it is a popular and time-tested choice for many applications.
-For example, business intelligence (BI) tools take advantage of JDBC to interoperate generically with multiple databases.
+For example, many business intelligence (BI) tools take advantage of JDBC to interoperate generically with multiple databases.
 An Arrow-native database may still wish to be accessible to all of this existing software, without having to implement multiple client